SmorkalovG/topleaked/README.md

 ```

 # Known issues
 Do not use 'gcore' for getting core dump on Linux.
 There are some format or alignment issues and results can not be interpreted as valid symbols.
-If it is just alignment issue it will be fixed soon.
-Use SIGABRT (kill -SIGABRT <pid>) for dumping memory.
+Try --offset 4 or some other to solve this problem.
+Or use SIGABRT (kill -SIGABRT <pid>) for dumping memory.

 # To Do
 * 32-bit systems support